dimitargnikolov/book-project/README.md

 4. Learn a couple common ways to analyze a network using network science tools.
 5. Visualize the character relationships using the [Gephi](https://gephi.org/) graph visualization platform.

-Following the case study, you will carry out the same analyses on a book, or a set of texts you are familiar with, and share your insights.
+You will follow the case study, then if you choose, you will identify other content to analyze and share your insights.

 The project will be graded as follows:  a student who follows instructions, does the entity recognition analysis for Les Miserables, and writes a reasonable report about his or her interpretations of the results will receive up to 93 points.
 A student who selects new content to analyze and chooses the content in a way that reasoned interpretation is possible (the content is coherent with respect to characters), and further that the student demonstrates through their report that they carried out a reasoned intrepetation of the analysis results will receive a grade of up to 100%.
 A student who does something exceptional in both the content that he or she is analyzing and how he or she is interpreting the analysis results will recieve up to 103 points.